2021 New York Independent Schools Back-to-School Guide

 Independent Schools are private schools each having an ‘independent’ philosophy and unique mission that are managed by a board of governors or trustees.
 They can be co-ed or single-sex, day schools or boarding schools, religious or not religiously affiliated.

-Each school has it’s own COVID-19 safety and vaccination policy so be sure to check what your specific schools policy is.
+Each school has it’s own COVID-19 xanax safety and vaccination policy so be sure to check what your specific schools policy is.

-Many New York independent schools are members of The Independent Schools Admissions Association of Greater New York (ISAAGNY), a not-for-profit organization whose members agree to adhere to it’s admissions practices and procedures.
+Many New York independent schools are members of The Independent Schools Admissions Association of Greater prednisone New York (ISAAGNY), a not-for-profit organization whose members agree to adhere to it’s admissions practices and procedures.

 Not all independent schools are ISAAGNY members so be sure to check each school’s affiliation when applying.
 Applying to an independent school is a multi-step process that involves completing written or online applications, screening tests, school tours, parent and/or child meetings/interviews and financial documentation (if requesting financial assistance).
 For safety reasons, most schools have instituted a virtual application process during the pandemic.